pulp-bio/TinyProbe/wifi_6_board/fw/README.md

 ## Requisites

 In order to use this firmware, you need to install Simplicity Studio.
-You can download it from the [Silicon Labs website](https://www.silabs.com/developers/simplicity-studio).

-To get an introduction to Simplicity Studio, check the [Developing with WiSeConnect™ SDK v3.x with SiWx91x™ Boards](https://docs.silabs.com/wiseconnect/latest/wiseconnect-developers-guide-developing-for-silabs-hosts/) guide.
+To get an introduction, check the [Toolchain Getting Started](docs/markdown/toolchain.md) guide.

 ## Build, Flash and Debug